 Robotic milling involves adding the flexibility to replace a traditional CNC machine

 Robot milling can now replace a machine tool in certain applications, bringing a high level of flexibility to use different tools in the 3D space.
-Robots are capable of producing the highest quality complex and unusual geometries parts.
+First of all, Robots are capable of producing the highest quality complex and unusual geometries parts.
 For example, robotic milling systems can have flexible tooling for specific material removal.

-Why working with an industrial robot?
+Why work with an industrial robot?

-Robotic milling is advantageous in several aspects:
+Robotic milling is advantageous in several aspects

 - Increase Flexibility – Robotic milling greatly increases the flexibility of milling.

 - Lower Cost – Robot milling can be cheaper than CNC.